A community bird-safe window initiative.

 What do these projects have in common?
 Well, our students at the University of Guelph are bringing these ideas to life through a shared vision for a sustainable future.
 Students are using the University of Guelph campus as a "living laboratory" to cultivate our sustainability culture and improve campus life.

 We strongly believe students need to be partnered with and empowered through leadership opportunities that they help co-design.
-This program is what allows students to create opportunities that interest them and that they deserve.
+This program allows students to co-create volunteer opportunities that interest them and that work for their schedules.

 Note: Due to the COVID-19 pandemic, all Sustainability Ambassador projects are virtual for Fall 2020/Winter 2021 semesters.
 All projects must be following the latest public health guidelines set by Wellington-Dufferin-Guelph Public Health.